AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

+overfitting
+- dropout
+- clockwise and anti-clockwise
+- limited epochs (maximum 5)
+- 20% validation data

+How was trained?

+dropout does not really work everywhere - after flattening and Dense(100) it works best (most parameters in the model) RGB space works best for me - also tried out other color spaces

+2 level
+- first try to find a model with limited data which is able to detect lanes and lane markings correctly
+- train this model using random shadowing and translation

 The overall strategy for deriving a model architecture was to ...